cartesi/creepts-game/machine/README.md

-# Anuto's Cartesi Machine
+# Creepts's Cartesi Machine

-This is the Cartesi Machine that produces the score given a log for the Anuto game.
+This is the Cartesi Machine that produces the score given a log for the Creepts game.

 ## Getting Started